thedeepakmaurya/thedeepakmaurya/README.md

 <------------------------------------------------------/>

-• 📌 I live in New Delhi, Bharat
+• 📌 I live in New Delhi, Bharat <br>
-• React.js enthusiast on a journey to master the art of building interactive and dynamic user interfaces.
+• React.js enthusiast on a journey to master the art of building interactive and dynamic user interfaces. <br>
-• Crafting modern and responsive web applications using React.js
+• Crafting modern and responsive web applications using React.js <br>
-• Tech Stack : Tailwind, JavaScript, React.js
+• Tech Stack : Tailwind, JavaScript, React.js <br>

 <------------------------------------------------------/>